CSID-DGU/NIA-MoCap-2/README.md

 ## 2. Dataset download & Pre-processing
 [Dataset download](https://farmnas.synology.me:6953/sharing/Xe5BHlwnl)

+(To access the data, please use a VPN to change your location to South Korea and then access the link above.)

 ### (1) Dataset configuration

 There are 142 action classes in the DGU-HAU dataset.<br/>